Ahmed-Ismail-M/logImage/README.md

 4. Processed images will be saved in the `output/` folder (or the configured path).

 ## Acknowledgments
-- Thanks to open-source AI models for background removal.
+- Thanks to open-source rembg for background removal https://github.com/danielgatis/rembg?tab=readme-ov-file.
 - Community contributors for enhancements and bug fixes.

 ---